-The jury is still out on females; not much research has been done on them yet.
+The jury is still out on females; not much research has been done yet.

 It could also be a display of dominance in a fight over a mate.

-Or, it may be just another normal meal.
+Or, it may be just another typical meal.

 More research needs to be done before we can know their true motivations.